Find Cheap Auto Insurance Quotes in Your Area

 Max limit for all covered events per policy period

-Chubb defines the coverage provided by its three categorizations of cyber threats as follows:
+Chubb defines the coverage provided by its three categories of cyber threats as follows:

-- Cyber extortion: Covers the cost of cyberattacks involving threats to release personal information, cause failure to personal computer networks or restrict access to personal data.
+- Cyber extortion and ransomware: Covers the cost of cyber attacks involving threats to release personal information, cause failure to personal computer networks or restrict access to personal data.

 - Cyber financial loss: Reimburses policyholders for stolen account funds, fraudulent charges or lost salary while resolving your claim and attorney fees.